This course is obligatory for students of the MSc Industrial Ecology (joint degree TU Delft and Leiden University).

 Lectures and discussion with key articles as background.

 The lecturers communicate via Brightspace.
-Further information on the course, reading materials, communications, grades, etc. will be available at Brightspace Leiden University.
+Further information on the course, reading materials, grades, etc. will be available at Brightspace Leiden University.

 Jan J. Boersema and Lucas Reijnders (eds).
 Principles of Environmental Sciences, ISBN 978-1-4020-9157-5.
 Key chapters used in the course are: